oyesam7/ArtificialIntelligence-1/README.md

 ###22.4 Information Extraction
 - Return useful information from documents.
-- Information extraction is the process of acquiring knowledge by skimming a text and look- ing for occurrences of a particular class of object and for relationships among objects.
+- Information extraction is the process of acquiring knowledge by skimming a text and looking for occurrences of a particular class of object and for relationships among objects.